Ocala, Florida, USA (2026)

 PLEASE REGISTER IN ADVANCE!

-(To guarantee tickets, please purchase tickets by Monday, June 15; they may be unavailable after this date.
+(To guarantee tickets, please purchase tickets by Thursday, June 18.
 Guests are welcome.
 Tickets can only be purchased through the direct WEC registration form below.)

 State of the Art Speaker - Friday Sponsored by Epicur Pharma*